-• Method of assessment: 100 multiple choice questions (MCQs).
-2 hours are allowed for this examination.

-- This syllabus will be examined from 1 September 2011 until 31 August 2013. - Candidates will be examined on the basis of English law and practice unless otherwise stated. - Candidates should refer to the CII update website www.cii.co.uk/updates for the latest information on changes to law and practice and when they will be examined.
+- Method of assessment: 100 multiple choice questions (MCQs).
+2 hours are allowed for this examination. - This syllabus will be examined from 1 September 2013 until 31 December 2014. - Candidates will be examined on the basis of English law and practice unless otherwise stated. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1) Visit www.cii.co.uk/qualifications - 2) Select the appropriate qualification - 3) Select your unit on the right hand side of the page